 Dragon Boat Festival

-Be a part of Utah's Only Dragon Boat Festival and be part of a great cause!
+Join Utah's only Dragon Boat Festival and be part of a great cause!

 A portion of the race team fees will go to The Refugee & Immigrant Center - Asian Association of Utah charity (see below for additional details) and is open for families, neighbors, corporations, sports teams, etc., from the community who want to put together a team to race (16-20, people per team plus a drummer) – a great team-building activity!